-Moringa also known as Tree of Life, Horesradish Tree, Ben Oil Tree or Drumstrick Tree is a small tree and medicinal herb native to the foothills of the Himalayas.
+Moringa, also known as the Tree of Life, is a flowering tree and medicinal herb native to the foothills of the Himalayas.